thmsmlr/instructor_ex/README.md

       %{
         role: "user",
         content: """
-        You purpose is to classify customer support emails as either spam or not.
+        Your purpose is to classify customer support emails as either spam or not.
-        This is for a clothing retailer business.
+        This is for a clothing retail business.
         They sell all types of clothing.

-        Classify the following email: #{text}
+        Classify the following email:
+        ```
+        #{text}
+        ```
         """
       }
     ]